 Lucy has a keen interest in contemporary music having premiered instrumental chamber works and song cycles by Gary Carpenter, John Casken, Adam Gorb, Larry Goves and Andy Scott.
-She has attended numerous masterclasses in Oxford, Austria, Denmark and France.
-She has also worked closely with composers Joseph Horovitz and Paul Paterson under the auspices of the Park Lane Group.
-She is a Britten Pears Young Artist (English Song Project, BPO and Singing Britten).
-She is a Park Lane Group Young Artist and has also been a Making Music Concert Promoters Group selected artist.
-She has been selected for the final six duos in the Oxford Lieder Young Artists Platform in duos with both Peter Aisher, tenor and Julien Van Mellaerts, baritone.
+She has attended numerous masterclasses in Oxford, Austria, Denmark and France and worked closely with composers Joseph Horovitz and Paul Paterson under the auspices of the Park Lane Group.
+Lucy is a Britten Pears Young Artist (English Song Project, BPO and Singing Britten, Slavic Song), a Park Lane Group Young Artist and has been a Making Music Concert Promoters Group selected artist.
+Lucy has been selected for the final six duos in the Oxford Lieder Young Artists Platform in two duos.

 Cathy Heller Jones is the Director of Music at the Liberal Jewish Synagogue, a post she has held for 19 years.
 Prior to that she sang in the synagogue's professional choir and was their cantorial soloist.
 She was born in New York City and gained her BMus degree at Boston University, followed by postgraduate singing studies at the Guildhall School of Music.
 Her professional work combines conducting, singing, teaching and producing.
 Her singing career has taken her all over the world, much of it with the ensemble London Voices.
 She toured with Steve Reich in the UK, with Kaija Saariaho in the USA, and sung in the Paris premiere of John Adams’ oratorio El Niño, directed by Peter Sellars.
 She recorded the complete vocal works of Leonard Bernstein with Simon Rattle and Kent Nagano, as well as the Jerome Kern Treasury with John McGlinn.
 In 2013 she toured China in centenary performances of Britten’s War Requiem and Peter Grimes, and can be heard on the soundtrack of scores of films and choral recordings, working with composers John Williams, Howard Shore, Alexandre Desplat and Paul McCartney.
 She has been the Music Director of Musarc since it was founded in 2008 and currently teaches singing at St. Albans High School for Girls where she also conducts the Chamber Choir.
 She was the Music Director of the Hertfordshire County Youth Choir for 20 years until 2015.